Get insider access

 -33.04 dB

 The Sony 1000XM5 have a remarkable noise isolation performance.
 They have an automatic adaptive ANC system that optimizes their performance based on the environment around them.
 Unfortunately, unlike the Sony WH-1000XM4 Wireless, you can't turn the optimization off.
-They also block out slightly less bass range noise than their predecessor, which is where the rumbles of bus and plane engines reproduce.
+They also block out slightly less noise in the bass range than their predecessor, where the rumbles of bus and plane engines are most prominent.
 However, this performance is still enough to commute peacefully and quietly.
-They can isolate you from mid and treble range noises like voices and the high-pitched noise of AC units very well, though.
+In the mid and treble range, these headphones cut down on noise ranging from ambient chatter to screeching breaks without difficulty.

 Over time, we've retested noise isolation using firmware 1.1.3.
 However, we didn't measure any differences or improvements in ANC.
-That said, some users have reported that the sensitivity of the adaptive ANC has changed, so quick head movements won't trigger the ANC to re-adapt anymore.
-It's hard to test this, and we can't say for sure whether the sensitivity has changed.
-In addition, we checked to see the impact of firmware 2.1.0 on ANC performance, and you can see our results here.
-Overall, the responses between frequency responses are quite similar, and deviations can be due to seating and placement.
+That said, some users have reported that the sensitivity of the adaptive ANC has changed, so quick head movements won't trigger the ANC to re-adapt.
+It's difficult to test this, so we can't say for sure whether the sensitivity has changed.
+In addition, testing firmware 2.1.0 didn't reveal notable differences in noise isolation performance, with minor differences attributed to seating and placement of the headphones.

 9.1